Center for Religious & Spiritual Life

 Maureen has two daughters, Mackenzie and Carlie, and lives with her family in Easthampton.
 In her free time from her busy life being a mom, you will find her riding her horse, Lyle.

-Office of Religious and Spiritual Life Administrative Support
+Center for Religious and Spiritual Life Program Coordinator

 |(413) 585-2753||Chapel B6|

-Kim Alston is passionate about helping others and troubleshooting issues.
-She attended Boston University, receiving a B.S. in Broadcasting and Film, and has worked as a public affairs manager, public relations specialist, and journalist.
+Kim Alston is passionate about helping others, organizing projects, and troubleshooting issues.
+She attended Boston University, receiving a B.S. in Broadcasting and Film and is currently pursuing an M.P.A. at Clark University in Worcester.

-A mother of four, including two grown daughters and two college-age sons, she enjoys African art, dance, real estate, community service, spirituality, and writing.
-She coordinates administrative tasks in the Office of Religious and Spiritual Life, along with event planning and program marketing.
-She is a member of Staff Council and serves as editor of the Staff Council Chronicle.
+A mother of four, she enjoys African art, dance, real estate, community service, spirituality, and writing.
+She coordinates projects and activities in the Center for Religious and Spiritual Life, along with event planning and program marketing.
+She is a member of Staff Council, and serves on its Diversity Committee, as well as the President's Diversity Council and the Otelia Cromwell Day Committee.

 David Brown is one of the custodians for the Center.
 He has lived in Northampton for most of his life, and earned an A.A. from Holyoke Community College and a B.A. in education of the deaf from Lenoir Rhyne College.
 He enjoys hiking, camping, youth work and travel.